JanCBrammer/biopeaks/README.md

 ![noise](images/screenshot_noise.png)

-If this is the case you can manually edit the peak locations (link).
-Once you are confident that all the peaks are placed correctly you can calculate statistics (link).
-Finally, you can save any data that you'd like to keep (links).
+If this is the case you can [edit the peak locations](#edit-peaks).
+Once you are confident that all the peaks are placed correctly you can [calculate statistics](#calculate-statistics).
+Finally, you can [save the biosignal](#save-biosignal), [peaks](#save-peaks), and/or [statistics](#save-statistics), depending on your requirements.
 If you have segmented the biosignal it is a good idea to save it so you can reproduce the workflow later if necessary.
-Also, save the peaks if you're planning on reloading them later (link) or using them for your own computations.
+Also, save the peaks if you're planning on [reloading](#load-peaks) them later or using them for your own computations.

 # 3. Contributor Guide
+Please report any bug by [opening an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).
+If you
-Please report any bug by opening an issue (link on how to do this).
-If you have a question please also open an issue.
+have a question please also open an issue.
 Pull requests for new features, improvements, and bug fixes are very welcome!